-Several dust load cases were detected, both in Finokalia and Antikythera, where the near-ground electric field strength exhibits a decrease when compared to the local reference field and, particularly, when high dust particle concentrations were present.
-In the specific study, we select the cases of March 2018 and June 2019 in terms of the similar temporal injection of dust particles, large AOD values and similar layer progression throughout the day.
-From the δ_p profile (20% - 30%), we deduce that for both cases, the elevated layer between 2 and 4 km consists primarily of dust particles, while the decrease of δ_p towards the bottom of the layer is indicative of downward mixing inside the MABL, with marine particles of lower δ_ps.
-The mean E-field remains positive and well below the reference field, exhibiting an increase as dust injection initiates at ~09:00 (UTC) and then a decrease along the plume's progression (Fig. 8).
-Moreover, the bottom of the dust layer of the June 23rd case, seems to progressively move towards lower altitudes during late afternoon but the total dust load remains persistent.
-The effect of the dust plume on the electric field is clearly similar to the previous case in Finokalia, where the mean E-field remains positive and always below the LREF but appears to be increasing with rising dust concentrations.
-Following the 1D model outputs for such a case (see Section 3.1.1), this observed reduction could be attributed to either electrically neutral dust aloft or to electrically active dust with the charged regions in relatively small separation distances within the layer.
-Under the electrically active dust case, a charge imbalance of less than 10%, can be adequate to interpret the observed reduction of the E-field below the LREF for even smaller separation distances.
+ral injection of dust particles, large AOD values and similar layer progression throughout the day (Figs. 8 and 9).
+From the $\delta_p$ profiles, we deduce that for both cases, the elevated layer between 2 and 4 km consists primarily of dust particles, while the decrease of $\delta{\rm p}$ towards the bottom of the layer is indicative of downward mixing inside the MABL, with marine particles of lower $\delta_p s$ .
+The mean E field remains positive and well below the reference field, exhibiting an increase as dust injection initiates at $\sim$ 09:00 UTC along with a decrease along the plume's progression (Fig. 8).
+The dust plume of June 2019 instills a similar electrical behaviour to the ground E field, as the bottom of the layer seems to progressively move towards lower altitudes during late afternoon, and the total dust load remains persistent.
+The mean E field is positive and consistently below the reference field, exhibiting an increase close to fair-weather values when particle injection begins towards noon and dust concentration is rising but later drops further below the LREF as the layer progresses to lower altitudes.
+Following the 1D model outputs for such a case (see Sect.
+3.1.1), this observed reduction could be attributed to either electrically neutral dust aloft or to electrically active dust with the charged regions in relatively small separation distances within the layer.
+Under the electrically active dust case, a charge imbalance of less than 10% can be adequate to interpret the observed reduction of the E field below the LREF for even smaller separation distances.
 But the detection of such an E-field reduction below the LREF cannot conclusively characterize the electrical activity of the dust layer aloft.